Car Rental UK

 RAC - (Royal Automobile Club) offers a similar range of car and driver services to the AA.

-International Drivers License Scam - This article exposes the IDL scam, prevalent online.
+International Drivers License Scam - Beware of the IDL scam, prevalent online.
 An IDL (not to be confused with the very legitimate International Drivers Permit mentioned below) is a worthless document with no legal value in the UK.

 International Drivers Permit - drivers coming to the UK from a different country generally require only their passport and a valid drivers license from their home country in order to rent and drive a car.
 However, if you are going to be continuing on to other countries after your stay in the UK, consider an International Drivers Permit.
 These inexpensive documents essentially translate your normal license into a variety of foreign languages, and verify its validity.
 In the US, these permits are only available from the Automobile Association of America and the American Automobile Touring Alliance.